Elisabeth Kelan: Career

 Since 2015, she has also taught regularly at the United Nations System Staff College worldwide.

 Research

 Kelan is considered a leading thinker, researcher and academic on leadership practice, on women, and on gender.

-She has conducted research on gender in high-tech professions and in MBA education, generational changes and what Generation Y/Millennials want from work, identity in organizations and organizational culture, subtle effects of stereotypes and inequality, leadership development, gender and generational diversity, and organizational policy and corporate responsibility.
+She has conducted research on gender in high-tech professions and in MBA education, generational changes and what Millennials want from work, identity in organizations and organizational culture, subtle effects of stereotypes and inequality, leadership development, gender and generational diversity, and organizational policy and corporate responsibility.

 For her British Academy fellowship, analyzed the role of management as change agents. showed that middle managers are key to improving inclusion, but that diversity and representation in top management is necessary to provide the impetus for middle management actions.